Cloud 9 (2014 film): Plot

-Impressed by the remodeled kennel and grateful towards Kayla for restoring Will’s former passion, Andrea agrees to give the two a day off.
+Impressed by the remodeled kennel and grateful to Kayla for restoring Will's passion for snowboarding, Will's mother agrees to give the two a day off.
 While out with Will, Kayla asks him to join the Hot Doggers.
-The next morning, Kayla overhears her father worrying that she will lose to the Swifts, which strengthens her resolve.
+The next morning, Kayla overhears her father, Richard, worrying that she will lose to the Swifts, which strengthens her resolve.

-Later, Kayla asks Will to teach her the Cloud 9, but Will says she is not ready.
+Later, Kayla asks Will to teach her the Cloud 9, but Will insists she is not ready.
 Determined, Kayla takes a helicopter to the top of the notoriously tall Tyson's Peak and bravely snowboards down the mountain, unaware that she is being broadcast on TV from the helicopter.
 On the way down, she causes an avalanche that buries her under the snow.
-When Will and Donald rescue her, Kayla admits that she boarded down the peak to impress Will into teaching her the Cloud 9.
+When Will rescues her, Kayla admits that she boarded down the peak to impress Will so he would finally agree to teach her the Cloud 9.

 After being ridiculed by Nick for taking a fall while boarding, Will finally agrees to teach Kayla the Cloud 9.
-After a few failed attempts, Nick arrives and tells Will that he would be at fault if Kayla were to injure herself.
+After a few failed attempts, Nick warns Will that he would be at fault if Kayla were to injure herself.
 Will accuses Kayla of being obsessed with winning Nick back, and the ensuing argument culminates in a kiss.
-Later, Kayla is invited to rejoin the Swifts by Sebastian, and she accepts.
+Later, Sebastian, having heard about Kayla's progress, invites her to rejoin the Swifts, which she accepts.

-However, Kayla changes her mind and rejoins the Hot Doggers before the competition.
-Nick wins the men’s title at Fire and Ice, making Kayla the only chance the Hot Doggers have left against the Swift team.
-Skye delivers an impressive performance, ensuring Kayla can only beat her with a near-perfect score.
+Right before the competition, Kayla ends up rejoining the Hot Doggers.
+Nick wins the men's title at Fire and Ice, and Skye also delivers an impressive performance, ensuring Kayla can only beat her with a near-perfect score.
 Right before her round in Run 2, Richard apologizes to Kayla for not believing in her.
-Nick, tired of the constant pressure from his father, then reveals to Kayla that he was forced by Sebastian to comply in kicking Kayla off the team.
-Kayla, now more determined than ever to beat the Swifts, decides she will perform the Cloud 9.
-She successfully lands the Cloud 9, scoring perfect 10 points from all the judges and making the Hot Doggers overall winners of Fire and Ice.
+Nick, tired of the constant pressure from his father, reveals that he was forced by Sebastian to comply her removal from the team.
+Kayla, now more determined than ever to beat the Swifts, successfully lands the Cloud 9, earning a perfect score from all the judges and making the Hot Doggers overall winners of Fire and Ice.
 Kayla and her friends celebrate her victory, and even Sebastian applauds her, now regretting his decision to remove her from the team.